|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Five Indicators of Forgiveness

 I find that many clients, like Wayne, live under the yoke of self imposed guilt.
 Would you agree that such clients are unable to accept the fact that to be human means you will make mistakes?

 ♦ #3 Forgiving the Former Spouse

 In addition to understanding that forgiveness gets the hate out and self forgiveness, let’s discuss forgiving the former spouse.
 When I brought up forgiving his ex wife in therapy, Wayne immediately stated, "Now that’s carrying things too far!
 After all she has done to me, I will never forgive that… woman."

 I responded to Wayne by stating, "When a client is caught in the heat of an argument and emotional combat, forgiveness is usually the very last happening to come to mind.
 Be aware that forgiveness is not instant, but rather a process you can grow into."
 Think of your Wayne.
 How can forgiveness benefit your client?
 What options or techniques could you implement in your practice to foster forgiveness?

-On this track we discussed finding and experiencing forgiveness.
+In this section, we discussed finding and experiencing forgiveness.
 I find that three steps to forgiveness can help clients cope with divorce.
 These three steps are forgiveness gets the hate out, self forgiveness, and forgiving the former spouse.

 Question 14: What are three steps to forgiveness which can help clients cope with divorce?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.